gunnysis/again_java_studying/README.md

 ## Explain 12th Directory
 - 'Inheritance' package's program is a test learning the inheritance concept.
 - 'upcastingexam' package's program is a test that upcasted class object type's variables call all the methods available.
 ---
+## Explain 13th Directory
+- How to use Class Object Typs's variables using Up/Down Casting.
+---